SGShuman/Ambler/README.md

 ## Hey Judges
 Obviously our app doesn't work!
 None of us have yet had a technical role, but I think this is a pretty good idea.
 We couldn't figure out how to get info from the json the python file outputs to the map drawer to the awesome designs that our team made.
 But, we had fun :)

-If you run the python file, (and enter in your google maps directions api key), you get a sampel of what the output should be.
+If you run the python file, (and enter in your google maps directions api key), you get a sample of what the output should be.

-alexw@ga.co